 - *Verify Adobe Flash Player is up to date and enabled.
 If your browser includes an option to list specific or trusted sites for which Flash is allowed, you might add https://uc.sumtotal.host to the list.

 Note: If your browser settings for Flash are set to always ask before running, you must then click to play or allow Flash to run in the course by clicking an icon or notice in the browser window.
-This icon is usually next to the URL field.
-Certain browsers, regardless of general Flash settings, will always require you to provide explicit permission for Flash to run.
-Look for an icon to the left or right of the URL field at the top of the browser window.
+Certain browsers will always require you to provide explicit permission for Flash to run.
+Look for an icon to the left or right of the address field at the top of the browser window.

 - Do not leave eCourses paused for extended periods of time.
 If you need to step away, exit the course until you can return.
 Leaving a course paused for too long may prevent it from reporting progress back to the system server.